 a mixing color wheel

-Mixing color wheels are standard issue among painters, although these hue circles are not based on color perception and cannot be accurately defined with paint mixtures.

 Mixing color wheels represent mixing complementary colors, that is, two paints that physically mix a pure gray or near neutral color are placed opposite each other on the circle.
+Mixing color wheels are standard issue to painters, although these hue circles are not based on color perception and cannot be accurately defined with paint mixtures.

-The fact that the mixing hue circle shows colors and not paints is the source of mischief.
-Mixing complements are always imprecise because (1) all paints of a given hue are not effective mixing complements for all the paints of the complementary hue, (2) the mixing complements for a single paint may differ widely in hue (paints obliquely opposite each other on the color circle can also mix grays or neutral colors), and (3) chroma is as important as hue in defining mixing complement pairs.
+The fact that the mixing hue circle arranges paints according to their colors is the source of mischief.
+Mixing complements are always imprecise because (1) all paints of a given hue ("color") are not effective mixing complements for all the paints of the complementary hue, (2) the mixing complements for a single paint may differ widely in hue (paints obliquely opposite each other on a mixing color wheel can also mix grays or neutral colors), and (3) chroma is as important as hue in defining mixing complement pairs (dull paints can serve as mixing complements to a much wider range of complementary colors).
 To appreciate the difficulties created by these problems, see the sections on substance uncertainty and mixing complementary paints.

-Blue green is the complement of middle red
+Blue green is the complement of red

 See the section on visual vs. mixing complements for more information.

-Last revised 11.12.2007 • © 2007 Bruce MacEvoy
+Last revised 08.I.2015 • © 2015 Bruce MacEvoy